jax-ml/jax/docs/201/shard-map.md

 There is no runtime check that the output blocks are actually equal along a mesh axis to be un-tiled along, or equivalently that the corresponding physical buffers have equal values and thus can be interpreted as a replicated layout for a single logical array.
-But we can provide a static check mechanism which raises an error on all potentially-incorrect programs.
+But `shard_map` does provide a static check, described next, that raises an error on all potentially incorrect programs.

 Because the `out_specs` can mention mesh axis names zero or one times, and because they can be mentioned in any order, we can say that in addition to the